Fox studio to distribute Dreamworks Animation films

-LOS ANGELES, Aug 20 20th Century Fox movie studio will distribute animated feature films from "Kung Fu Panda" maker Dreamworks Animation DWA.O for the next five years, the studios announced on Monday.
+LOS ANGELES 20th Century Fox movie studio will distribute animated feature films from "Kung Fu Panda" maker Dreamworks Animation DWA.O for the next five years, the studios announced on Monday.

 Fox is taking over the role currently played by Viacom (VIAB.O) unit Paramount Pictures, which has been distributing Dreamworks Animation films for a fee of about 8 percent of revenue from each movie.